ndronos/c-nomorph/Klemens.md

 If you want to work with an XML file, a JPEG file image, or a TIFF file, then you will need libxml, libjpeg, or libtiff, which are all freely availble but not part of the standard.
+Unfortunately, this is the point where most textbooks taper off and leave you to work it out for yourself,